englishphilosophy/hume-texts-online/notes/help.md

 At the top of each text is a tool box with a breadcrumb, various options, a search box, and icons for switching between different parts of the page.
 We hope the features here are as self-explanatory as possible, but please take a moment to read through these help notes, to ensure you are getting the most out of this site.

-### Breadcrumb and Icons
+### 1. Breadcrumb and icons

 When viewing structured texts (such as the *Treatise*, which is divided into Books, parts, and sections), a "breadcrumb" trail is shown in the red bar at the top of the tool box.
-Use this navigate between sections.
+Use this to navigate between sections.

 At the bottom right of the tool box are various icons representing different parts of the page.
 Note that not every icon shows up on every page, since some features are not available or relevant to every text.